ptomulik/puppet-apachex/README.md

     The version of apache package that is installed or is going to be installed by the `apachex::package` class.

+  - `apachex::package::actual_mpms`

+    Regular expression that matches all the names of the installed mpm modules.
+    This determines, after all, what MPMs may be enabled at runtime.

 #### Examples